JetBrains/kotlin-multiplatform-dev-docs/topics/compose/ios/compose-ios-accessibility.md

 touchscreen, you can enable either AssistiveTouch to use a mouse or trackpad, or Full Keyboard Access to use a keyboard:

-* AssistiveTouch (**Settings** | **Accessibility** | **Touch** | **AssistiveTouch**) allows you to control your iPhone or iPad with a pointer from a connected mouse or trackpad.
+* AssistiveTouch (**Settings** | **Accessibility** | **Touch** | **AssistiveTouch**) allows you to control your iPhone with a pointer from a connected mouse or trackpad.
 You can use the pointer to click icons on your screen, navigate through the AssistiveTouch menu, or type using the onscreen keyboard.

+  On an iPad, connecting a mouse or trackpad works out-of-the-box for basic usage.
+However, if you want to adjust the pointer size, change the tracking speed, or assign specific actions to buttons, you still need to enable AssistiveTouch.
 * Full Keyboard Access (**Settings** | **Accessibility** | **Keyboards** | **Full Keyboard Access**) enables device control with a connected keyboard.
 You can navigate with keys like **Tab** and activate items using **Space**.